 1. LET THERE BE LIGHT

-Iluminating your garden with outdoor lights to create a magical glow is not just atmospheric, it’s practical, too.
+Iluminating your garden with the best outdoor lights to create a magical glow is not just atmospheric, it’s practical, too.
 It eliminates trip hazards, while creating a cosy, uplifting ambience.
 The trick is to add light on lots of different levels.
 Wind fairy lights around tree trunks, place solar uplighters around borders at ground level, or use them to uplight feature trees or shrubs.
 Hang swags of fairy lights from pergolas or string them along fences.
-Battery-operated lights will give a brighter and more intense glow than solar lights at this time of year.
+Mains or battery-operated lights will give a brighter and more intense glow than solar lights at this time of year.

 Crisp and cold weather is perfect for an outdoor gathering, but nobody wants to be damp and chilly, so a covered area is essential if you’re inviting guests to enjoy your garden when there’s an unpredictable forecast.
 Canvas sail shades or awnings are perfect for a temporary fix.
 They can be attached to walls, trees, fences and posts using easy-to-install ring and loop fixings.
 Choose a tight weave fabric as this will be waterproof.
 Arrange garden furniture underneath the shelter, and lay down outdoor rugs to zone the space.

-If your garden shed is roomy, transform it into a temporary alpine lodge or a charming she shed.
+If your garden shed is roomy, transform it into a temporary alpine lodge or a charming space with our she shed ideas.
 Clear out the junk and give it a thorough clean.
 Add some garden chairs or bench seating, and layer them with sheepskin rugs and blankets.
 Candle lanterns add a welcoming glow – use LED tealights for safety.

 Introduce a table for drinks and snacks.
 Cover with a white sheet and decorate with a twiggy branch sprayed white or gold in a vintage bottle or a vase, or forage on a countryside walk for teasels, dried grasses and seed heads to make a natural arrangement.
 Serve food on rustic wooden chopping boards or trays, and add a selection of traditional board games for guests to enjoy.
 Try a music quiz for everyone to enjoy – or ditch the technology and opt for old-fashioned bingo for multi-generational fun.